thepeacockproject/Peacock/readme.md

 Bash
 docker compose up -d
-Option B: Portainer Deployment (Easiest)
+Option B: Portainer (GUI)
 Open your Portainer Dashboard.

-Go to Stacks > Add stack.
+Navigate to Stacks > Add stack.

 Name it peacock.

-Paste the YAML code from Step 2 above into the web editor.
+Paste the YAML code from Option A into the web editor.

 Click Deploy the stack.

+🌐 Network Configuration
-🌐 Using a Custom Domain
+Using a Custom Domain
 To use a domain like peacock.yourdomain.com:

-DNS: Point an A Record to your VPS IP.
+DNS: Point an A Record to your VPS/Server IP.

 Reverse Proxy: Route incoming traffic for your domain to the container’s internal IP on port 8080.

-SSL: Ensure you have a certificate (Let's Encrypt) active for a secure connection.
+SSL: Ensure you have a certificate (e.g., Let's Encrypt) active for a secure connection.

-🎮 Connecting with Peacock Patcher
+🎮 How to Connect
 Download the latest Peacock Patcher from the official releases.

 Run PeacockPatcher.exe.